yairm210/Unciv/docs/Other/Translating.md

 Do as much as you're comfortable with - it's a big game with a lot of named objects, so don't feel pressured into doing everything =)

 Some entries have line breaks expressed as `\n`: Your translation can and in most cases should use them as well, but you do not need to distribute them exactly as in the original.
 Try to find a translation that reads nicely, then place the line break codes at roughly the same intervals as the original uses (less if your language's glyphs are wider than latin ones).
 Important: You cannot use normal line breaks, you must use the `\n` codes, normal line breaks are not part of a translation.

-Note that Right-to-Left languages such as Arabic and Hebrew are not supported by the framework :/

 A Chinese tutorial for translation was created by our Chinese translators, which can be found here: [(Video On Bilibili)](https://www.bilibili.com/video/BV1pY4y1u7WH/)